-- Open top exhibition booths. - 2.
+- 1. Open top exhibition booths. - 2.
 Platforms not exceeding 400 square feet in area.

-The following booth configuration will require approval from the Metro Toronto Convention Centre Fire Safety Officer.
-A description of the booths requiring approval shall be submitted to the Show Manager who in turn will submit the description to the Fire Safety Officer for his approval.
-The Fire Safety Officer will discuss these configurations with the Toronto Fire Prevention Division.
+The following booth configuration will require approval from the Metro Toronto Convention Centre Safety Compliance Manager.
+A description of the booths requiring approval shall be submitted to the Show Manager who in turn will submit the description to the Safety Compliance Manager for approval.
+The Safety Compliance Manager will discuss these configurations with the Toronto Fire Prevention Division.